datudar/data-prep-pipeline/README.md

 #### Features (X)
 - **Binary** (features 1 and 2)
-	* These are features of ones and zeros and keep their values as they are
+	* These are features of ones and zeros and we keep their values as they are
 - **Categorical**
 	* **Numerical** (features 3 and 4): These are features that have **at least three** numerical categories and have no order
 	* **Textual** (features 5 and 6): These are features that have **at least three** textual categories